What's the difference between scholarly and popular sources?

 • Articles tend to be shorter in length and provide more general information.

-• Sources are rarely listed within or at the end of an article.
+• Cited sources are rarely listed within or at the end of an article.
 Sources may or may not be listed for book publications.

 • Answered By Johanna MacKay